The 26 Best Things to do in Loreto

 San Javier Mission is a great day trip from Loreto

 Spotting a blue whale is one of the most memorable things to do in Loreto.
 The waters around the town, known as Loreto Bay National Park, contain 5 large islands which are home to lots of animals, including several endangered species.
 The bay offers protected waters for blue whales, who migrate here every year to feed, calve and mate.
-They can be found around the bay between January-March each year.
+They can be found around the bay between January and March each year and are best seen on a blue whale watching tour.

 A blue whale tail hovers above the surface and water pours from it.